 The Special Events Committee coordinates activities to foster community involvement and to develop neighborhood camaraderie while raising funds to benefit Eastwood.
 Events include the annual Eastwood Park-to-Park Autumn Run.

 Chair: Annelise Bucci 463-4794

-The Green Thumb Committee maintains several planting sites throughout Eastwood and most of the flower pots that line James Street throughout the summer.
+The Neighborhood Beautification Committee maintains several planting sites throughout Eastwood and most of the flower pots that line James Street throughout the summer.
 Plans for early spring preparations begin in January.
 Tending the garden sites extends through the summer.
 The annual bulb give-away “Eastwood in Bloom” has become an Autumn tradition.

 Chair: Amy Rood 552-9751

 The Memorial Committee seeks ways to honor special Eastwood residents.
 An initiative is currently underway to commemorate the late great Henninger High School Coach and Assistant Principal Joseph Mazella by renovating the basketball court at Eastwood Heights (corner of Avon and Mosley) and re-naming it after him.
 To help build MAZ Court, please visit the Donations page.